ArctosDB/documentation-wiki/_documentation/agent.markdown

 `Agent_Name .
 Agent_Name VARCHAR2(184) not null`

-All agents must have one and only one "preferred name".
+All agents must have one and only one "preferred name" and one and only one "login".
 An agent can have any number of other names.

 ## Name Type